-Lead generation, aligning with sales, measuring marketing ROI, martech integration, and data analytics were the biggest pain points B2B marketers faced when I did several informal surveys at my workshop.
+Lead generation, aligning with sales, measuring marketing ROI, martech integration, and data analytics were the biggest pain points B2B marketers faced based on my informal workshop surveys.

-We tend to tackle these challenges as five individual initiatives because different groups own them within the company.
+We tend to tackle these challenges as five individual initiatives.
+It has a lot to do with different groups owning them within the company.
 The truth is, we should treat them as ONE initiative – demand generation.

 Everything is connected in the digital marketing world

 Think about it.
-If you address lead generation from the top of the purchase funnel to the bottom, from awareness to deal closures, you’ll also cover sales collaboration and sales enablement.
+If you address lead generation from the top of the purchase funnel to the bottom, you’ll also cover sales collaboration and sales enablement.

 The complete lead generation journey will force you to tackle data flow and integration from platform to platform.
 Ultimately, you have no choice but to track marketing ROI down to the sales closure stage.

 See, how everything is connected to lead generation strategy?

 Although demand gen is a messy process, let’s focus on what we can control